rockpyer/smoke-watch-usa/README.md

-# Smoke Watch USA
+# TrailSmoke

-Smoke Watch USA is a modern web application for visualizing wildfire smoke forecasts and active fire incidents across North America.
+TrailSmoke is a modern web application for visualizing wildfire smoke forecasts and active fire incidents across North America.
 It provides interactive mapping, city-level smoke forecasts, and real-time fire metadata, making it a valuable tool for air quality awareness and wildfire monitoring.

 ## Features